 - 8.a.
 Mix of Uses.
 Encourage housing, neighborhood businesses, and entertainment options to support the PCC and Caltech communities to create a full service district. - 8.b.
 Unit Mix.
 Support a mix of unit sizes including micro-units, co-housing, and three bedrooms or more in residential developments to support families and students. - 8.c.
 Cohesive District.
-Connect Colorado Boulevard and Green Street through new development and activity, enhanced streetscapes, new public open spaces, and mid-block pedestrian paseos to create a cohesive district west of PCC. - 8.d.
+Connect Colorado Boulevard to Green Street and improve east-west pedestrian connectivity through new development with mid-block paseos, enhanced streetscapes, and new public open spaces to create a cohesive district and sense of place west of PCC. - 8.d.
 Connections to PCC.
 Strengthen connections between PCC and Green Street through pedestrian-oriented development and an improved tree canopy between Holliston and Hill Streets.